METALS-Copper eyes small weekly loss as stronger dollar drags

 Three month LME tin

-$1 = 6.2645 Chinese yuan renminbi Reporting by Melanie Burton; Editing by Joseph Radford and Biju Dwarakanath
+$1 = 6.2658 Chinese yuan renminbi Reporting by Melanie Burton; Editing by Joseph Radford